top of page

 Unofficially, they peddled propaganda and corruption in the locales they are embedded.

 In practice, it falls short.
 Scratching beneath the surface, xenophobia has been fanned and encouraged throughout the Putin regime including both Chechen wars, as well as the current war in Ukraine.
-Moreover, Patriarch Kirill has even “slipped” into rabid enthonationalstic rhetoric, as well.
+Moreover, Patriarch Kirill has even “slipped” into rabid enthonationalstic rhetoric, as well, betraying Russkiy Mir’s true face.

-Russkiy Mir is an “argument” for Russian “exceptionalism” and a reminder of Russia’s historical “importance” and “greatness;” it is a vision of Russian national identity which recasts Russia, not as a nation-state, but as a civilization-state; in other words an empire.
-Russia’s core geography is Holy Russia- Russia, Ukraine, & Belarus.
+Russkiy Mir is an “argument” for Russian “exceptionalism” and a reminder of Russia’s so-called historical “importance” and “greatness;” it is a vision of Russian national identity, which recasts Russia, not as a nation-state, but as a civilization-state; in other words an empire.
+Russkiy Mir envisions Russia’s core geography as an entity known as Holy Russia- Russia, Ukraine, & Belarus.

-However, it also includes lands once colonial and imperial assets of Russia.
+This geography also includes lands once colonial and imperial assets of Russia.
+However, Russia cannot exist, according to Russkiy Mir without Holy Rus, without Ukraine.

 Imperialism necessitates militarism which is weaponized via memory politics.
 In particular, Putin’s vision focuses on a Soviet style militarism that boasts pride in Russia’s perceived power throughout history but has a particular focus on WWII and its victory over Nazism.